browserengineering/book/book/scheduling-and-threading.md

 * Store a unique handle for each `XMLHttpRequest` object, analogous to how we used handles for `Node`s.
 * Store a map from request handle to object.
-* Add a new `__runXHROnload` method that will call the `onload` function specified on a `XMLHttpRequest`, if any.
-* Store the response on the `responseText` field, as required by the API.
-* Augment `XMLHttpRequest_send` to support async requests that use a thread and a script task on `main_thread_runner`.

-Here's the runtime JavaScript code:

 ``` {.javascript}
 XHR_REQUESTS = {}